Moving road trips 101: Tips for driving across the country

 Looking for good audiobooks?

-Whether you’re looking for a thrilling murder-mystery, a steamy romance novel, or something a little more family-friendly, you can find the perfect audiobook for your trip with these resources:
+Whether you’re looking for a thrilling murder mystery, a steamy romance novel, or something a little more family-friendly, you can find the perfect audiobook for your trip with these resources:

 Put everything you need within arm’s reach

 Riding in a car for too long will make anyone achy and irritable.
-You can manage this by getting out and stretching at rest stops for 15 minutes every two hours, but it’s also essential to make time in the car as comfy as possible.
+You can manage this by getting out and stretching at rest stops for 15 minutes every two hours, but it’s also essential to make time in the car as comfortable as possible.
 Bring plenty of blankets, pillows, sweaters, and even eye covers.

 Plan your route around interesting stops